budekrzysztof/py_login_system/README.md

 - implement account delete
 - admin panel

-Empty database and settings.json file provided in /database

-To run this program you have to give MailHandler a path to a settings.json file containing username and password for a google account.
+To run this program you have to give MailUtils get_mail_config() and Utilities.get_salty() a path to a settings.json, a file containing username and password for a google account and salt for sha2.
 You can find an empty template file for settings.json inside database folder.
+Same with empty database.

 For testing this program you should prepare new google account, as its adviced to not use personal/important email for it.

 To let python send email you must allow less secure apps to login.